-- Winton Academy is a smaller-than-average secondary school for boys.
-It became an academy on 1 September 2013, sponsored by United Learning. - Most students are White British.
-A small proportion of students belong to a range of minority ethnic backgrounds. - The proportion of students eligible for the pupil premium funding is lower than average.
-This is additional government funding to support students known to be eligible for free school meals and those in local authority care. - The proportion of disabled students and those who have special educational needs is above the national average. - No boys are currently educated in alternative provision. - The academy meets the government's floor standards which set the minimum expectations for students' attainment and progress.
+- Glenmoor Academy is a smaller-than-average sized secondary school for girls.
+It became an academy on 1 September 2013 sponsored by United Learning. - Most students are White British. - The proportion of students eligible for the pupil premium funding is average.
+This is additional government funding to support students known to be eligible for free school meals and those in local authority care. - The proportion of disabled students and those who have special educational needs is above the national average. - A very small number of students access some of their education at Tregonwell Academy and Twynham School. - The academy meets the government's floor standards which set the minimum expectations for students' attainment and progress.